-Urban Trail System Urban trails are off-road trails with an all-weather surface (such as asphalt or concrete) that are wide enough to accommodate multiple people and connect seamlessly with our on-street bikeways and sidewalks.
+Urban Trail System Urban Trails are off-road trails with an all-weather surface (such as asphalt or concrete) that are wide enough to accommodate multiple people and connect seamlessly with our on-street bikeways and sidewalks.
 Urban Trails are physically separated from vehicle traffic, and they are a part of our active transportation system.
 They are used for both recreation and transportation purposes.
-Not all trails within Austin's trail systems are urban trails.
+Not all trails within Austin's trail systems are Urban Trails.
 Many trails have a natural surface, such as dirt, are narrowly built, and do not connect to our sidewalk or bicycle systems.
 The primary purpose of those natural trails is often recreation, as opposed to transportation.
-The urban trail system's connections to the sidewalk and bicycle systems allow for both recreational and transportation uses.
-This gives Increasing the miles of urban trails, sidewalks, and bicycle facilities are most important to me." -Community Member our community the opportunity to travel across all parts of Austin by foot or active transportation options.
-Urban trails offer families and friends comfortable routes to travel together and opportunities for people to exercise.
+The Urban Trail System's connections to the sidewalk and bicycle systems allow for both recreational and transportation uses.
+This gives Increasing the miles of Urban Trails sidewalks, and bicycle facilities are most important to me." -Community Member our community the opportunity to travel across all parts of Austin by foot or other active transportation options.
+Urban Trails offer families and friends comfortable routes to travel together and opportunities for people to exercise.
 They are often a great introduction to running and bicycling, especially as a new form of travel.
-As off-road facilities, urban trails offer people a pathway that is more comfortable.
-Urban trails offer our community the opportunity to integrate with nature, even within our urban ecosystem.
+As off-road facilities, Urban Trails offer people a pathway that is more comfortable.
+Urban Trails offer our community the opportunity to integrate with nature, even within our urban ecosystem.
 Ecologically, Urban Trails support the use and expansion of parks and open space, and they help promote an active and healthy lifestyle with access to the outdoors.
-Austin's urban trail system encompasses many of our community's best attributes.
+Austin's Urban Trail System encompasses many of our community's best attributes.
 It showcases our beautiful natural features, offers an array of activities, and helps connect our unique and diverse neighborhoods and communities.
-Indicators and Targets
+125 Indicators and Targets

-Increase the linear miles of Tier I urban trails Complete 100% of Tier I urban trails by 2029
+Increase the linear miles of Tier 1 Urban Trails Complete 100% of Tier 1 Urban Trails by 2043

-Increase wayfinding elements on existing urban trails Install wayfinding elements on 100% of existing urban trails by 2022
+Increase wayfinding elements on new and existing Urban Trails Install wayfinding elements on 50 miles of new and existing Urban Trails by 2030

-Improve lighting for existing urban trails Light 100% of urban trails as defined by a citywide trail lighting plan by 2028
+Improve lighting for existing Urban Trails Complete a citywide trail lighting plan by 2028